 - Interest, dividends, and any other net income from real or personal properties

 - The full amount of payments from Social Security, annuities, insurance policies, retirement funds, pensions, disability, or death benefits

 - Payments in lieu of earnings (unemployment, worker's compensation, severance pay, etc.)

 - Regular contributions or gifts from persons not residing with the applicant

 How Do I Apply For A Rental Assistance Program?

-For additional information on rental assistance programs available to seniors at the state level, contact your state's human service or social service agency.
-For general information on fair housing and tenant's rights see FindLaw’s "Tenant Rights."
-For general information on housing discrimination, including age discrimination, see FindLaw’s, "Housing Discrimination: FAQs."
+For general information on fair housing and tenant rights, see FindLaw’s "Tenant Rights."
+For general information on housing discrimination, including age discrimination, see FindLaw’s "Housing Discrimination: FAQs."